max-dingsda/ComfyUI-PromptLoop/README.md

 ---

-Created by Michel with Claude
+Created by max with Claude